Tor (network): Software

 The main implementation of Tor is written primarily in C. Starting in 2020, the Tor Project began development of a full rewrite of the C Tor codebase in Rust.
 The project, named Arti, was publicly announced in July 2021.

 Tor Browser

 The Tor Browser is a web browser capable of accessing the Tor network.
 It was created as the Tor Browser Bundle by Steven J. Murdoch and announced in January 2008.
 The Tor Browser consists of a modified Mozilla Firefox ESR web browser, the TorButton, TorLauncher, NoScript and the Tor proxy.
 Users can run the Tor Browser from removable media.
 It can operate under Microsoft Windows, macOS, Android and Linux.

 The default search engine is currently DuckDuckGo, and was previously Startpage.com.
 The Tor Browser automatically starts Tor background processes and routes traffic through the Tor network.
 Upon termination of a session the browser deletes privacy-sensitive data such as HTTP cookies and the browsing history.
-This is effective in reducing web tracking and canvas fingerprinting, and it also helps to prevent creation of a filter bubble.
+This is effective in reducing web tracking, and also helps to prevent creation of a filter bubble.

+Tor Browser offers three security levels that allow users to enhance the browser's security by disabling certain features which are not always necessary for browsing the web: